madmax7874/medlaunch-challenge/README.md

 The project follows a modular architecture, separating concerns into different directories:

--   `src/controllers`: Handles the incoming requests, validates input, and calls the appropriate services.
+-   `src/controllers`: Handles the incoming requests, validates input, and contains the majority of the application's business logic.
--   `src/services`: Contains the core business logic of the application.
-    -   `reportService.ts`: Manages the logic for creating, processing, and retrieving reports.
+-   `src/services`: Contains services that provide specific functionalities like Asyncrhonous Job queueing, or file storage service.
     -   `fileStorageService.ts`: A simple in-memory storage for files.
 For a production environment, this would be replaced with a more robust solution like Amazon S3 or a local filesystem-based storage.
     -   `jobQueueService.ts`: A mock job queue for "processing" reports.
 This simulates a background task by introducing a delay, after which the report status is updated.
 In a real-world application, this would be implemented with a dedicated queueing system like RabbitMQ or Redis.
 -   `src/repositories`: Abstract the data layer.